 Going through a divorce can be a tricky process, and every step of the way can be confusing.
 Asset calculations, document handling, and trying to contact your spouse can all create a very sticky legal situation that seems impossible to escape.
-Fortunately, with the right legal guidance, as well as knowledge of the process, the more intricate aspects of a divorce filing can be made simple.
+Fortunately, with the right Rochester divorce lawyer’s guidance, as well as knowledge of the process, the more intricate aspects of a divorce filing can be made simple.
 Here are the most important steps for filing for a divorce and how you can ensure that the process is all-around less stressful and easier to handle.

 One of the most important parts of filing for a divorce is ensuring that your status as a New York resident is updated, valid, and properly filed with the state.
 Residency and legal addresses are important for any legal filing, but they are crucial for divorce proceedings.
 To file for a divorce, you and your spouse must have been married in New York State, with at least one of you living in the state for at least a year.
 The grounds for your divorce must have also happened during your time married together as residents of New York.